explaining EQ & social & emotional learning

 ✤Self-awareness: Accurately recognizing and identifying one’s emotions and thoughts and their influence on behavior.

 ✤Self-management: Regulating one’s emotions, thoughts, and behaviors effectively in different situations.

 ✤Social awareness: Taking the perspective of and empathizing with others from diverse backgrounds and cultures; understanding social and ethical norms for behavior; and recognizing where there are family, school, and community resources and supports.

-✤Relationship skills: Establishing and maintaining healthy and rewarding relationships and collaborations with diverse individuals and groups and learning not to take other’s behaviors personally.
+✤Relationship skills: Establishing and maintaining healthy and rewarding relationships and collaborations with diverse individuals and groups while learning not to take other’s behaviors personally.
 Includes the skill called “active listening.”

 ✤Responsible decision making: Making constructive and respectful choices about personal behavior and social interactions based on learning to consider ethical standards, safety concerns, social norms, the well-being of self and others, and to realistically evaluate the consequences of various actions.

 ✤Problem Solving: Identifying and solving problems and analyzing situations from a reflective sensibility

-✤Growth Mindset: The belief and accompanying learned skills to set goals and grow your talents with persistence efforts – and by embracing challenges and setbacks as crucial learning opportunities.
+✤Growth Mindset: The belief and accompanying learned skills to set goals and grow your talents with persistent efforts – and by embracing challenges and setbacks as crucial learning opportunities.